magentabusiness/magentabusiness.github.io/_includes/templates/edge/install/windows-configure-edge.md

 {% endif %}

 {% capture local-deployment %}
-If ThingsBoard Edge is set to run on the same machine where the **{{appPrefix}}** server is operating, you need to update additional configuration parameters to prevent port collision between the ThingsBoard server and ThingsBoard Edge.
+If IoT Hub Edge is set to run on the same machine where the **{{appPrefix}}** server is operating, you need to update additional configuration parameters to prevent port collision between the IoT Hub server and IoT Hub Edge.

-Please locate and change next parameters in ThingsBoard Edge configuration file (**C:\Program Files (x86)\tb-edge\conf\tb-edge.yml**):
+Please locate and change next parameters in IoT Hub Edge configuration file (**C:\Program Files (x86)\tb-edge\conf\tb-edge.yml**):
 <br>
 <br>**...**
 <br>**port: "${HTTP_BIND_PORT:18080}"**